sondreandersen96/space_invaders/levelSystem.md

-The way the game is created now, it will crash at above level 200.....
+The way the game is created now, it will crash when reaching level 201...